KaranSh17/CN_PracticalExam/README.md

 # CN_PracticalExam
-This is a Practical Exam of Computer Network [ Codes along with output attach ] Done by Me
+This is My Practical Exam of Computer Network (Set-3)Done by Me with Two questions solved along with explanation and Output.